magit/magit/CONTRIBUTING.md

 Please also make sure you check that byte-compilation completes without errors or warnings, and that tests run without failures.

+First you will have to add dependencies of magit `git-rebase-mode` and `git-commit-mode` in your working directory.

+    $ curl https://raw.github.com/magit/git-modes/master/git-commit-mode.el -o git-commit-mode.el
+    $ curl https://raw.github.com/magit/git-modes/master/git-rebase-mode.el -o git-rebase-mode.e

+After that run

     $ make lisp test

 Bonus points if you add tests to cover the feature you're hacking.